featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 - Image the system for offline analysis
 - Reverse engineering and binary analysis of firmware and software
   - Look through binaries for security vulnerabilities and fortifications

 ---

+### Considerations

+* Only have one device to use
+* Access to equipment and facilities are limited (COVID?)
+* I'm just a fourth year!
+  * Limited skills
+  * i.e. microsoldering for flash chip extraction and dumping

+---